French (FREN)

 FREN 3501 L'Afrique aux Antilles (4 Credits)

-This seminar examines the literary and political enterprises undertaken by Francophone Caribbean novelists, essayists, filmmakers and artists in re-rooting/routing Africa in the Caribbean.
+FREN 3501 L'Afrique aux Antilles (4 Credits) This seminar examines the literary and political enterprises undertaken by Francophone Caribbean novelists, essayists, filmmakers, and artists in re-rooting/routing Africa in the Caribbean.
 We will particularly focus on how and why the Afro-Caribbean tradition is captured in the distinctive movements of Negritude, Antillanité and Créolité.
 We will use the latter as standpoints from which to examine the affective, historical, and political implications of Africa in the social lives of Caribbean people.
 We will also discuss the visions and stances of these writers and theorists on the Black Experience and the correlations that exist between the historical and the fictional in essays as well as novels and films.
 The seminar is conducted in French and emphasizes discussion, writing and critical thinking.
-Prerequisite : Two courses at the 25XX level.
+Courses at the FREN 3150 through 3701 level combine a seminar approach to a topic in literature and/or culture with advanced language study, including translation, grammar, or other exercises.
+Prerequisite: 8 credits of courses numbered 2400-2701 or their equivalent.

 FREN 3504 Identité et Altérité (4 Credits)